RKLB

 1 day chart

 Rocket Lab USA, Inc. is an end-to-end space company.
-The Company designs and manufactures small and medium-class rockets, spacecraft and spacecraft components to support the space economy.
-The Company delivers reliable launch services, spacecraft design services, spacecraft components, spacecraft manufacturing and other spacecraft and on-orbit management solutions that make it easier to access space.
-It operates through two segments: Launch Services and Space Systems.
-Its Launch Services segment provides launch services to customers on a dedicated mission or ride share basis.
-Its Space Systems segment is comprised of space engineering, program management, spacecraft components, spacecraft manufacturing and mission operations.
-Its spacecraft component solutions are used to build spacecrafts, which include reaction wheels, star trackers, magnetic torque rods, solar panels, radios, separation systems, command and control spacecraft software, separation systems, and power solutions.
+The Company designs and manufactures small and medium-class rockets, spacecraft and spacecraft components, and related software and services to support the space economy.
+The Company delivers reliable launch services, satellite manufacture, spacecraft design services, spacecraft components, spacecraft manufacturing, and other spacecraft and on-orbit management solutions that make it easier to access space.
+Its Launch Services segment provides launch and launch-related services to customers on a dedicated mission or ride-share basis.
+Its Space Systems segment comprises the design and manufacture of spacecraft components and spacecraft program management services, space data applications, and mission operations.
+Its space systems solutions are the building blocks for spacecraft, which include composite structures, reaction wheels, star trackers, solar solutions, radios, separation systems, and command and control spacecraft software.

 -